junxit/us-congress-bills-110/metadata.md

 - 2008-07-21 — Introduced in Senate
 - 2008-07-21 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S6976)
 - 2008-07-21 — Sponsor introductory remarks on measure.
 (CR S6976)
+- 2008-09-11 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2008-09-11 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2008-09-11 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2008-09-11 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 956.